polterguy/polterguy.github.io/dashboard/databases/index.md

 ## Adding a connection string

 It is important that you exchange your catalogue name, or database name, with the text _"{database}"_.
 This is because Magic needs to be able to dynamically connect to multiple catalogues or databases in your database server.
+Magic needs to be able to read system databases, in addition to connecting generically to any database in your system it's got access to.
+This is why it'll need the above `{database}` parts in its connection string.

+If you're hosting your database in for instance Azure or AWS, you might also have to white list your cloudlet's IP address.
+You can get the IP address by [contacting AINIRO](mailto:team@ainiro.io) and ask us about it.

+## Backup your SQLite databases

+Every now and then, you should download a backup of your SQLite databases to make sure you've got a local backup if something goes wrong.
+We have global backups of our K8S volumes as a whole, but it might also be beneficial to have local backups in your own machine too.